coder/docs/guides/customization/custom-workspace.md

 We have a copy of this image
 [built and pushed](https://hub.docker.com/r/coderenterprise/react) to our Docker Hub repository.
-You can use this and skip to **Step 3: Create the dev workspace** if you don't want to build and push your own image.
+You can use this and skip to **Step 3: Create the dev workspace** if you don't want to build and push your image.

 However, if you want to see how the image is made, please continue with the following section.